Martin5009/Martin5009.github.io/delay_pedal.md

 Fig 3.
 Finite state machine showing the high-level behavior of the digital delay unit.

-_Updates on the first physical prototype coming as soon as I get the documentation written_
+_Updates on the first physical prototype coming as soon as I finish the documentation_